New year, new flavours: Unique ideas for your Big Green Egg in 2026

 2. Elevate veggies: Smoked and grilled innovations

 Vegetables can be the star of the show when cooked creatively.
-Try smoking carrots with harissa glaze or grilling Provençal vegetable skewers paired with a creamy chili dip.
+Try smoking carrots with harissa glaze or grilling Provençal vegetable skewers paired with a creamy chilli dip.
 For something truly unique, experiment with cedar wood-smoked salmon bonbons or even a gazpacho made from grilled vegetables.
-For Christmas, I smoked a bunch of carrots for three hours and they were a hit.
+For Christmas last year, I smoked a bunch of carrots for three hours, and they were a hit.

 Unique ideas for Big Green Egg